 Nothing in the preview list is guaranteed.
-The right of redemption will be 5:00 p.m., on the last business day before the scheduled auction.
+The right of redemption will cease at the close of business, on the last business day before the scheduled auction.
 The list will be updated as redemptions are made, this may be on a daily basis.
 It is your responsibility to obtain a current list or check the Bid4Asset website for updates.